pcaro90/SNUSB/README.md

 Pablo Caro <<me@pcaro.es>> - <https://pcaro.es/>

-Some of the parts were based on the work by Josh Kropf <<josh@slashdev.ca>>, released under the GPL3 license.
+Some of the parts were based on the work by Josh Kropf <<josh@slashdev.ca>>, released under the GPL3 license and the MIT license.